technocapeman/NewsMaster/README.md

 1. Please contribute to the dev branch of this repository rather than the main branch which is used for production.
 2. Please ensure that your code is well-documented and well-formatted.
 3. When making a Pull Request, please enable "Allow edits from maintainers."
-This allows for the aforementioned GitHub Actions to find and replace the appropriate IP address code.
+This allows for the aforementioned GitHub Actions to find and replace the appropriate IP address code, as well as perform other formatting measures.

 Thank you for contributing to NewsMaster!